camunda/camunda-docs/optimize_versioned_docs/version-3.13.0/apis-tools/optimize-api/tutorial.md

 ## Getting started

 - You need authentication to access the API endpoints.
 Find more information [here](./optimize-api-authentication.md).
-- To properly execute the commands to list existing dashboard IDs, and delete a dashboard, ensure you have [created a collection](../../components/userguide/collections-dashboards-reports.md) containing a [dashboard](../../components/userguide/creating-dashboards.md).
+- To properly execute the commands to list existing dashboard IDs and delete a dashboard, ensure you have [created a collection](../../components/userguide/collections-dashboards-reports.md) containing a [dashboard](../../components/userguide/creating-dashboards.md).

 ## Prerequisites

-- Ensure you have [Node.js](https://nodejs.org/en/download) installed.
 - If you haven't done so already, [create a cluster]($docs$/guides/assets/react-components/create-cluster).
 - Upon cluster creation, [create your first client]($docs$/guides/setup-client-connection-credentials).
 Ensure you check the Optimize client scope box.